-Our school is currently collecting evidence to show that we are Global citizens and that we are interested in local, national and global issues.
+We are Global citizens, who are interested in local, national and global issues.
 We reflect on present day issues, form opinions and come up with action plans of how we could help those in need.

 This is what we have done already.